-Who Makes a Good Donor for Kidney Transplant?
+Who Makes a Good Donor for Kidney Transplant

 Kidney donors do not need to be related to the recipient, although they often are related.
-They can be friends, coworkers, members of the same church or other organization, or any other type of relationship.
+They can be friends, coworkers, members of the same religious group or other organization, or any other type of relationship.
 While many people are willing to be living donors, not everyone can become a living donor.
 Donors are carefully and thoughtfully evaluated in order to avoid unwanted medical or psychological outcomes.

 While the individual circumstances of each potential donor are considered and testing must be done to determine compatibility, all potential donors must be:

-- at least 18 years of age
+- At least 18 years of age

-- genuinely willing to donate
+- Genuinely willing to donate

-- in good general health and reasonably physically fit
+- In good general health and reasonably physically fit

 Certain medical conditions can make it likely a person will not be healthy enough to be a kidney donor (e.g. diabetes, heart disease, or history of stroke) but many other conditions may be acceptable (e.g. history of certain types of kidney stones, heart murmur, history of certain types of cancer).
 It is best to ask rather than assume someone cannot be a donor.